 Configuring Sendmail is not easy.
 In fact, it’s a pain.
 So I took some time and waded through the m4 files and the hash maps and came up with some simple steps to getting your Sendmail configuration ready to use with Alternate-Port SMTP.

 Create an authinfo file.
-In your favorite editor open /etc/mail/authinfo and add a line like this, replacing domain.com with your domain and YoUrPaSSw0rd, obviously, with your password.
+In your favorite editor open /etc/mail/authinfo and add a line like the one below, replacing domain.com with your domain and YoUrPaSSw0rd with your password.
 All one line, remember:

 AuthInfo:smtp-auth.no-ip.com "U:domain.com@noip-smtp" "I:domain.com@noip-smtp" "P:YoUrPaSSw0rd"

 Save the file and protect it by entering: